verygood-ops/fork-terraform-aws-transfer-family/examples/sftp-connector-example/README.md

 4. A Secrets Manager secret for SFTP credentials
 5. An SFTP connector that connects the S3 bucket to an external SFTP server
 6. An EventBridge rule that captures S3 object created events
-7. A Lambda function that initiates file transfers to the SFTP server when triggered by EventBridge
+7. An EventBridge target that directly initiates file transfers to the SFTP server using the Transfer Family API

 ## How It Works

 1. When a file is uploaded to the S3 bucket, an S3 event notification is sent to EventBridge
-2. EventBridge triggers the Lambda function based on the configured rule
-3. The Lambda function uses the AWS Transfer Family API to initiate a file transfer using the SFTP connector
+2. EventBridge directly calls the AWS Transfer Family StartFileTransfer API using the configured IAM role
-4. The file is automatically transferred from S3 to the external SFTP server
+3. The file is automatically transferred from S3 to the external SFTP server

 ## Usage